 Nutrition Side Effects & Chemotherapy

-Is there a good website describing the nutrition related side effects from chemo drugs?
+Is there a good website that talks about food and side effects from chemotherapies and biotherapies?

-The health care team has many ways to prevent and treat side effects to help you heal after each treatment session.
-It may help to take notes or use a "symptom tracker" for the few days following chemotherapy.
-This can serve as a reminder to you and as a useful tool for your health care team when having discussions about how best to manage chemotherapy side effects.
+Also, your health care team has many ways to prevent and treat side effects.
+It’s helpful to take notes or use a “symptom tracker” for a few days after treatment.
+This can help you remember how you felt so you can talk with your health care team about how to manage your side effects.

 The original question and answer were generously donated by Diana Dyer, MS, RD a cancer survivor, registered dietitian, organic garlic farmer, and the author of "A Dietitian's Cancer Story: Information & Inspiration for Recovery & Healing from a 3-time Cancer Survivor.

-Question and Answer updated by Lori Wyble, on behalf of the ON DPG
+Question and Answer updated by Jane Motler, MHCS, RDN, CSO on behalf of the ON DPG